jwbullard/THAMES-Hydration/INSTALL.md

 * `make`
 * `make install`

-This will install the "thames" executable in the /PathToTHAMES/bin directory, and the static libraries in the PathToTHAMES/lib directory.
+This will install the "thames" executable in the /PathToTHAMES-Hydration/bin directory, and the static libraries in the PathToTHAMES-Hydration/lib directory.

 ## Building on Unix or Linux

 ### Build GEMS3K library

-1. cd /PathToTHAMES/THAMES/src/GEMS3K-standalone
+1. cd /PathToTHAMES-Hydration/THAMES-Hydration/src/GEMS3K-standalone
 2. ./install.sh

-### Build THAMES
+### Build THAMES-Hydration
-Next, build and install THAMES.
-The recommended way to configure THAMES is to do an out-of-source build, which means that the original files and directories are left untouched.
+Next, build and install THAMES-Hydration.
+The recommended way to configure THAMES-Hydration is to do an out-of-source build, which means that the original files and directories are left untouched.
 Doing this makes the re-compiling and cleaning of the installation files much simpler.

-1. cd /PathToTHAMES/THAMES/build
+1. cd /PathToTHAMES-Hydration/THAMES-Hydration/build
 2. `cmake ..`
 3. `make`
 4. `make install`
 5. `make doc`

-This will install the "thames" executable in the /PathToTHAMES/bin directory, and the static libraries in the PathToTHAMES/lib directory.
+This will install the "thames" executable in the /PathToTHAMES-Hydration/bin directory, and the static libraries in the PathToTHAMES-Hydration/lib directory.

 ## Building on Windows